PauloCanaveira/project/README.md

 - species: describes the species of the animal.
 Only allows the value "cattle" [^2]
 - breed: describes the breed of the animal.
 Allows one value from the list ["aberdeen-angus", "alentejana", "arouquesa","barrosa", "brava de lide", "cachena", "charolesa", "cruzado", "limousine", "maronesa", "mertolenga", "minhota", "mirandesa", "preta"].
 Default value is "cruzado", the most common breed in Portugal
 - sex: describes the sex of the animal.
 Allows one value from the list ["male", "female].
 Default value is "female", the most common sex in Portuguese herds.
 - objective: describes the production  objective of the animal (meat or milk production).
 For milk production defines 3 levels of production.
 Allows one value from the list ["beef", "milk-low", "milk-medium", "milk-high"].
-Default value is "beef", the most objective in Portuguese herds.
+Default value is "beef", the most common production objective in Portuguese herds.
 - feeding_situation: describes the amount of "effort" an animal has to endure to feed itself (animal can be stalled, or grazing in good or bad pastures).
 Allows one value from the list ["super-intensive", "intensive", "semi-intensive", "extensive", "super-extensive"].
-Default value is "extensive", the most feeding situation in Portuguese herds.
+Default value is "extensive", the most common feeding situation in Portuguese herds.

 [^2]: The IPCC also provides equations and methods for other species, namely sheep and goats.
 For now this code only allows the estimation of emissions from cattle

 > [!NOTE]
-> Failure to "define" my_cow using these parameters will raise a ValueError.
+> Failure to "define" my_cow using these parameters will raise a **ValueError**.

 > [!CAUTION]
 > Changing these lists will require adaptations in the functions using this information as input.